satishkarki/satishkarki.github.io/_posts/2025-12-24-HomeLab-Setup.md

 eno1             ethernet  unavailable             --
 enp2s0f0         ethernet  unavailable             --
 ```
-Just to provide context, I don't have an ISP router.
-I am using my landlord's wifi on my main desktop.
+Just to provide context, I am using my landlord's wifi on my main desktop.
 It is connected to wi-fi using one of those 802.11n adaptor (wi-fi adaptor). `eno1` is the inbuilt ethernet port. `ensp2s0f0` and `enp2s0f1` are from my Broadcom dual ethernet port PCIe network card.

 ```sh
 # Looks like these are 1Gbe ports